kofifus/ValueImmutable/README.md

 An object that once constructed:

-- all public fields always return the same values
+- all public fields and public properties always return the same values
-- all public getters always return the same values
 - GetHashCode() always return the same value
-- Equals(o2) will return true iff:
+- Equals(obj) will return true iff:
-   - this and o2 are of the exact same type (equal GetType() result for both)
+   - this and obj are of the exact same type (equal GetType() result for both)
-   - all public fields of this and o2 return equal values
+   - all public fields and public properties of this and obj return equal values respectively
-   - all public getters of this and o2 return equal values
 - operators == and != return the same result as Equals and !Equals respectively